XULRunner42/marty-nerdland/articles/node-updates-5.markdown

 Title: Node Updates
 Author: Kingdon Barrett
-Date: Tue Mar 26 2013 10:09:33 GMT-0500 (EST)
+Date: Tue Oct 19 2013 09:48:33 GMT-0400 (EDT)
-Node: v0.10.1
+Node: v0.10.21

 New article for a new Node.JS version.
-Today brings Node v0.10.1 to FreeBSD.
+Today brings Node v0.10.21 to FreeBSD, with a critical security vulnerability patched as reported on HackerNews.

 ## Content

 No comment about this latest Node version.
-I haven't had time to look at the last Node.JS release yet.